krisvanrens/lighting-talk-040coders/040coders-lightning-talk.md

 # Definition

-> Recursive function, in logic and mathematics, a type of function or expression predicating some concept or property of one or more variables, which is specified by a procedure that yields values or instances of that function by repeatedly applying a given relation or routine operation to known values of the function.
+> A recursive function, in logic and mathematics, is a type of function or expression predicating some concept or property of one or more variables, which is specified by a procedure that yields values or instances of that function by repeatedly applying a given relation or routine operation to known values of the function.

 [Encyclopaedia Britannica](https://www.britannica.com/science/recursive-function)

 # Coding time!

+#
+## Recursion
+Square one

 ```c++
 long spaceship_speed(long start_speed) {